Pear and Cardamom Cake Recipe

 In addition to fresh pears, the recipe calls for olive oil and as little sugar as possible while still being a treat, seasoned with rum or brandy, cinnamon and the exotic flavour of cardamom.

 Adding a scoop of French Vanilla ice-cream at serving time adds more sweetness to the plate, however, if you prefer, the recipe includes an alternative amount of sugar added to the cake batter.
 Or, you can add a decorative sprinkling of confectioners’ sugar or an icing drizzle made by adding a small amount of milk to confectioners’ sugar, after the cake has cooled.

 And, if you’d like to make an extra-special cake, I bet this would be amazing covered in Brown Butter Icing.
 I’m pretty certain it would work for a layer cake too, so consider doubling the recipe.

-After enjoying it for Thanksgiving dessert (as seen in this post), we had leftovers for breakfast the next day, so I suggest that it would also make a very nice addition to a brunch menu.
+After enjoying it for Thanksgiving dessert (as seen in this post), we had some for breakfast the next day, so I suggest that it would also make a very nice addition to a brunch menu.

 I hope you try it and love it!

 - 1 1/2 tsp cardamom